 With 1200 watts of power, the Oster can perform at a reasonable level for high-performance needs, though leafy greens may give it some trouble.
 Unlike other models, which often break from overheating, running this blender a bit longer is no trouble to the motor which is made from all-metal parts using Oster’s Duralast system.

 However, the blender can be difficult to clean, and some of the metal parts which are not stainless steel are liable to rust if not cleaned right away.
-And note, that the blender functions best at full capacity.

 2. Ninja Nutri Bowl DUO: Best Personal Combo Blender

 Ninja may be one of the more recent brands to start developing kitchen appliances, but they have quickly made a name for themselves as a manufacturer of high-quality products both in the mid and top-tier categories.

 The Nutri Bowl DUO provides 1200 watts of power and easily copes with ice, seeds, and nuts.
 Its special blades fully break down the toughest ingredients, such as leafy greens and skins, that allows making an ideal smoothie without uneven chunks.

 The settings are more auto than manual, so you will have to trust the Ninja to get it right.
 This may take using the blender a few times to understand how the settings work.
 Also, like any other appliance with such power, it’s fairly loud.

 3. Ninja Mega Kitchen System: Most Powerful Combo Blender

 Our second Ninja on this list is by far the blender to choose if you plan on making a large quantity of difficult to blend food.
 With 1500 watts of power, even tough, leafy greens will not slow this Ninja down nor add undue wear and tear to its motor.